theohbrothers/PSRepositoryReleaseManager/README.md

 #### Releases

 The entrypoint script [`Create-GitHubRelease.ps1`](src/scripts/dev/Create-GitHubRelease.ps1) can be used to create or simulate the creation of releases for GitHub repositories.
-Simply fill in all relevant values pertaining to the release, and if desired, the path a file containing the release notes to include with it.
+Simply fill in all relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.

 ### Continuous Integration